International Society on Toxinology

 Global Snakebite Statistics

-The place and venue for the next IST World Congress has yet to be decided.
-Details will be posted here once available.
-The Congress will likely be during 2015.
+The place and venue for the next IST World Congress will be Oxford, UK, September 25th to 30th, 2015.

 The 17th World Congress of the Society, was held at the Hilton Hawaiian Village, Honolulu, Hawaii, USA, july 8th to 13th, 2012.
 A website for the Congress may still be available.
 The Congress was jointly held with Venom Week 2012 and was a most exciting meeting.